charMstr/ft_services/srcs/wordpress/README.md

 In the wordpress installation folder, activate the debug option within the file wp-config.php and life will be easier while troubleshoting.

-## RUNNING PROCESSES IN THE SAME CONTAINER
+## RUNNING SERVICES IN THE SAME CONTAINER:

 - Nginx
 - php-fpm7